dela0130/portfolio/README.md

 - The original design looks like it has a fixed height for the header.
 This works fine on the PC, but for mobile, a fixed height for the header element tends to break depending on the device or orientation.
     - So I'm using media queries to keep it for PC, but not for mobile.
 - It was a long process to get the mobile nav setup with it's animations, positioning and extra animated swirl.
+- It was a small challenge to get the desktop nav working correctly.
+Forcing the browser to show what was missing was tough.